Wednesday, January 29, 2014

 Sacred cows are made to be poked, and Albert Einstein is one of the most sacred of all.
 A beloved scientist who sympathized with socialism and atheism and opposed World War I and nuclear arms, it seems he nevertheless left an idealist legacy at odds with material reality.
 Stephen Hawking is another sacred cow, less loved, but now the premier gnomic cosmologist, and a particular fan of mathematical descriptions of the universe that match science fiction.
 Hawking is now treated like a crippled Oracle of Delphi, even though what he says seems absurd to many people, and even some (!) scientists.

 As befitting any sacred cow or received orthodoxy, an intellectual opposition develops, per dialectics.
 Marxists have been key in opposing religious/idealist methods hiding under the guise of science, and continue to do so.
-Every time science heads in an idealist direction, it strays from material reality and becomes bad science.
+Every time science heads in an idealist direction, it strays from material reality, testing and becomes bad science.
 The criticisms of Einstein and Hawking fit this role.
 In essence, these two seem to represent a decay of scientific understanding under capital.

 GIMBEL